World Leaders Pay Tribute To Prince Philip - UrduPoint

 "He rightfully enjoyed respect among the British and internationally," a statement from the Kremlin cited Putin as saying.

-"His service to his country will remain an inspiration to us all," he said in a statement.

-- The Netherlands - Dutch King Willem-Alexander, Queen Maxima and Princess Beatrix paid tribute to Philip's "lively personality" and life of service.

-"Throughout his long life, he committed himself with dedication to the British people and to his many duties and responsibilities.
-His lively personality never ceased to leave an unforgettable impression." - Spain - Spain's King Felipe VI and Queen Letizia hailed Prince Philip's "sense of service and dedication to the crown and the United Kingdom," in a letter to Queen Elizabeth II.
+- Spain -Spain's King Felipe VI and Queen Letizia hailed Prince Philip's "sense of service and dedication to the crown and the United Kingdom," in a letter to Queen Elizabeth II.

-- Turkey - Turkish President Recep Tayyip Erdogan tweeted: "I convey my deepest condolences on behalf of my country and the Turkish nation.
-I share the sorrow of the Royal Family and the people of the United Kingdom." - Ukraine -Ukrainian President Volodymyr Zelensky mourned Britain's Prince Philip on Twitter, saying his death was an "irreparable loss".

-"Ukraine grieves together with Great Britain.
-Prince Philip lived a great life to serve his people and to be an example for the future generations".